Biden administration expected to lift ‘terror’ designation for Cuba: Report

 “An assessment has been completed, and we do not have information that supports Cuba’s designation as being a state sponsor of terrorism,” a White House official told the AFP news agency.

+Cuban officials, meanwhile, heralded the announcement as long overdue.
+On social media, Cuban Minister of Foreign Affairs Bruno Rodriguez called Biden’s actions “positive” but “limited” in their efficacy.

+“Cuba should have never been included in arbitrary list of State sponsors of terrorism,” he wrote.
+“That was an arbitrary and politically motivated designation with very severe impact on the Cuban population, damaging economy, causing scarcities and encouraging migration to US.”

-This is not the first time the designation has been rescinded and reimposed, though.
+This is not the first time the designation against Cuba has been rescinded and reimposed, though.
 And Republicans quickly announced their intention to fight the change.

 “Today’s decision is unacceptable on its merits,” Senator Ted Cruz of Texas, a Cuban American lawmaker, said in a statement to the media.